Shakthi1109/Shakthi1109/README.md

 # 👋 Hello!
 I'm Shakthivel Murugavel

-A **Full-Stack Developer / Software Engineer** 👨🏻‍💻 with over **5 years of experience** designing and developing secure, scalable applications 🚀.
+A **Full-Stack Software Engineer 👨🏻‍💻 with experience** in designing and developing secure, scalable applications 🚀.
 Proficient in **modern frameworks, cloud technologies, and agile methodologies** with international exposure 🌎 collaborating with professionals from **25+ nations including France, Australia, the United Kingdom, India** and more.

 A determined professional with a sharp ability to **adapt to diverse teams and environments**, driven by a **passion for technology and continuous learning** 💪.
 Skilled in **analysing, organising, planning the steps** to achieve the task and **get work done**! ✅